jasonelle/jasonette-old-blog/_posts/2017-02-08-functional-programming-in-json.md

 ## Evaluation

 {% raw %}
-Since the native language of JSON is Javascript (JSON is short for JavaScript Object Notation), Jasonette implements evaluation using its built-in Javascript engine.
+Since the native language of JSON is Javascript (JSON is short for JavaScript Object Notation), Jasonette implements evaluation using a built-in Javascript engine.
 If you want to evaluate something, simply wrap it inside a template expression (`{{ }}`).
 {% endraw %}

 **Inline Javascript means we can do some crazy stuff like this:**